-To finalize the application, please enter requested information for the point of contact and enter the name of the person submitting the application to certify completion.
+To finalize the application, please enter the requested information for the point of contact for grant administration, the point of contact for Victim Services, Statistical Reporting (VSSR), and the name of the person submitting the application to certify completion.
 Remember to submit the application when you are finished with this section.